Is Nepal Open for Tourism?

 Do I have to carry my gear?

-No, just you’ll have to carry your essentials including sunblock, water, hat, camera, and few other necessaries, others will be carry by you porters like your gears, extra clothing, overnight essentials.
-Consider porter for the longer trek as they are especially helpful but for the shorter trek like 2-3 days you may option it and trek with your guide if you are comfortable carrying your gear.
+No, just you’ll have to carry your essentials including sunblock, water, a hat, a camera, and a few other necessities, others will be carried by your porters like your gear, extra clothing, and overnight essentials.
+Consider porter for the longer trek as they are especially helpful but for the shorter trek like 2-3 days, you may option it and trek with your guide if you are comfortable carrying your gear.
 But hiring a porter is a good way to support the local economy and is quite affordable as well.

 How long do we need to trek each day after a pandemic?

-Walking in the mountain involve 4-6 hours.
+Walking in the mountains takes 4-6 hours.
 When you start your walking at 8 am and end around 5-6, then you will have several breaks and stop for lunch along the way.
-The highest elevation you get, the shorters your trekking days will get due to the altitude.
+The higher elevation you get, the shorter your trekking days will get due to the altitude.

 Is it compulsory to trip guide and porter?